Summer 2021 – This year’s Kids Crescendo programs will run onsite!

 - 1:30 – 2:00 pm Story

 Financial Aid is available for summer day programs on a limited basis.
-Click here for the application (due April 15, 2020).
+(Application will be available soon!)

 How is this different from the youth theatre camps nearby?